Anthony-Macabata/Built-Active-Active-Enterprise-Core-with-VRRP-MSTP-DHCP-Failover/README.md

 **VLSM Management**

-With 2,800+ potential hosts across 9 VLANs, I had to ensure the IP addressing was mathematically perfect.
+With many potential hosts across 9 VLANs, I had to ensure the subnetting.
 No subnet overlap.
 No route flapping.

 **How I solved it:** Mapped every VLAN carefully before touching a single router.